 The political intrigue surrounding two competing ideologies under the same church roof resonates in the Nash House today, and Sharon Holley, president of the board for the Michigan Street Preservation Corporation (MSPC), recently told Step Out Buffalo about a bit of the oral history around the meetings in Fort Erie.

 “There are some stories out there that say, they wanted to meet in a Buffalo hotel, but were not allowed,” she told us in a recent phone call.
 “Then, there are other stories that say DuBois wanted to meet at a resort where he could relax, and that’s why they chose the hotel in Fort Erie.

 “There was a lot of things in the newspapers about who was on who’s side.
 Some of the papers said Booker T. was sending people into the meetings W.E.B.
 DuBois held to see what they was talking about.”

 Early 19th-century politics was just one aspect of the life of Rev. Nash and you can glimpse the life of this towering local icon at the Nash House.
 Described as a time capsule, the house features pristinely preserved personal quarters and Nash’s study.
 A typewriter, victrola and other furnishings are all typical of pre-World War II era Buffalo.
 Undisturbed papers and books offer a window into the thoughts of Rev. Nash on a wide range of topics.

 Due to the on-going COVID-19 situation, the Nash House can be visited in person and reservations are recommended due to social distancing concerns.
-There are virtual tours available of the house and other historic sites in the Michigan Street African American Heritage Corridor.
+There is more info regarding tours and other historic sites in the Michigan Street African American Heritage Corridor.
 As the entity that owns the house, the MSPC has been vital in redeveloping and restoring the Nash House and other aspects of the historic corridor.

 In speaking about that herculean restoration effort, Holley largely credited community advocate George K. Arthur, who recently passed away.